 If you would like to keep your fabric grow bags for a long time, I recommend hand washing.
 If you insist on using a washing machine, run it on the most gentle cycle with only cold water.
 You can mix some baking soda with your laundry detergent for a better effect.

-- Can I put my fabric grow bags in a dryer if it gets wet?-how to clean fabric grow bags
+- Can I put my fabric grow bags in a dryer if it gets wet? – how do clean fabric grow bags

-- If my plants grow fungus how do I disinfect it?-how to clean fabric grow bags
+- If my plants grow fungus how do I disinfect them? – how to clean fabric grow bags

-To sum up how to clean fabric grow bags
+Sum up – how to clean fabric grow bags

 We hope we have answered how to clean your fabric grow bags and all of the questions you might have about maintaining your grow bags.
 If you have any other questions or concerns, send us a message on social media and let us know.
 We’re happy to help in any way we can.
 Happy growing!